Signs of Being “Bugged”

 This is the most obvious indicator of covert eavesdropping activities.
 Theft of confidential information is a multi-billion dollar underground industry in the United States.
 Often the loss of your secrets will show up in very subtle ways so you should always trust your instincts in this matter.
-When your competitors know things that are obviously private, or the media finds out about things they should not know, then it is reasonable to suspect technical eavesdropping or bugging.
+When your competitors know things that are obviously private, or the media is privy to information they should not know, then it is reasonable to suspect technical eavesdropping or bugging.

 Confidential meetings and bids are very popular targets for corporate spies.
 How would you like the plans for the corporate takeovers you’re planning to become public knowledge?
 Would copies of your product designs be of any use to your competitors?
 Would it be beneficial for your competitors to know how much you’re quoting for the same project?